Implantable Cardioverter Defibrillator

 Effective in 2015, the CPT coding for these devices was updated to include insertion of subcutaneous ICD devices (see Code Table)

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational, and thus these devices may be assessed only on the basis of their medical necessity.

 Medicare has specified a “desire to ensure that defibrillator implantation only occurs in those patients who are most likely to benefit and that the procedures are done only by competent providers in facilities with a history of good outcomes and a quality assessment/improvement program to identify providers with poor outcomes and other areas for improvement.”
 Medicare noted it is “concerned that the available evidence does not allow providers to target these devices to patients who will clearly derive benefit.”
 Therefore, Medicare “will require that reimbursement for [implantable cardioverter defibrillator] ICDs for primary prevention of sudden cardiac death occur only if the beneficiary receiving the defibrillator implantation is enrolled in either an FDA-approved category B Investigational Device Exemption clinical trial or a qualifying national database (registry).”
 (See Rationale section.)

 Because of the Medicare reimbursement policy, ICD placement may require out-of-network referral.
 Plans may decide whether or not to encourage non-Medicare member participation in qualifying registries.

 This policy was created in 1996 and updated periodically with literature review.
-The most recent update with literature review covers the period of August 2012 through August 2013.
+The most recent update with literature review covers the period through September 7, 2014.

 - Defibrillator in Acute Myocardial Infarction Trial (DINAMIT);